Substance use health and harm reduction

 • AMS Peer Support

-Get free, confidential one-on-one peer support, naloxone training for individuals and groups, fentanyl test strip distribution, peer support group sessions, and workshops on mental health and harm reduction.
+Get free, confidential one-on-one peer support, naloxone training for individuals and groups, fentanyl test strips, peer support group sessions, and workshops on mental health and harm reduction.

 Professional help